oxfordcontrol/Clarabel.rs/README.md

   impl<T:FloatT>
 Pick a lane here.

+The CscMatrix is defined as part of algebra crate, which means that both algebra and solver crates need to be separately imported in my python example.
+It's not clear where the CscMatrix defintion should live.
+Maybe algebra shouldn't be a separate crate, or someone the whole collection of crates needs to be reexported somehow.

 Move IR implementation to within QDLDL.
 Move all IR settings to within QDLDL and then remove lifetime annotation on KKTsolver that are supporting shared references to the master settings object.